jorisreynes/py-data-analysis/README.md

 python numpy_answers.py
 ```

-Install jupyter in VS Code and click on the button to execute the code in .ipynb files
+Install jupyter in VS Code (or antother IDE if you prefer) and click on the button to execute the code in .ipynb files